 NOTE: For this tutorial, the Samsung smartphones I tested were running Android 9.0 Pie and Android 10.

-I hope that you find this short and simple tutorial useful.
+I hope that you find this short and simple tutorial on how to enable WiFi Calling on Smartphones useful.
 If you do, please don’t forget to share it with your family and friends.
 Thank you and have a great day!